NDIS Psychological Therapy

 Psychosocial disability may include difficulties with:

-The NDIS has supports in place to help you if you have mental health issues resulting in a disability.
+The NDIS has support in place to help you if you have mental health issues resulting in a disability.
 The aim of these supports is for recovery.
 The word recovery, here, refers to achieving a stable state of personal, social, and emotional wellbeing.
-As mental health conditions can be episodic in nature, the budget within your plan is flexible.
-You can decrease, or increase, your budget as needed.
+As mental health conditions can be episodic, the budget within your plan is flexible.
+You can decrease or increase your budget as needed.

 What is the cost of our NDIS psychology services?

-At Dune Health and Wellbeing we seek to provide affordable and accessible psychology services for self-managed or plan-managed NDIS clients.
-We charge a reduced rate of $190 per hour for psychological services delivered by a provisional psychologist including individual therapy (via telehealth or face to face) and conducting psychological assessment and reporting.
+At Dune Health and Wellbeing, we seek to provide affordable and accessible psychology services for self-managed or plan-managed NDIS clients.
+We charge a reduced rate of $190 per hour for psychological services delivered by a provisional psychologist, including individual therapy (via telehealth or face-to-face) and conducting psychological assessment and reporting.
 Paying for services is also easy.
-We simply invoice you via email for easy payment OR we can invoice your plan manager directly so you don't have to.
+We invoice you via email for easy payment, OR we can invoice your plan manager directly so you don't have to.

 What do I need to provide before my first session?